-The application contains provision for poultry sheds with a capacity for 32,000 free range hens in 2 x 16,000 bird sections with an egg packing area in the centre of the two sections. application proposal of this scale therefore has the potential to lead to loss of amenity at nearby receptors due to noise and odour.
-The closest existing residential property outwith the applicant's ownership is approximately 520m away.
-The village of Ardler is located approximately 550m to the north east.
+The application contains provision for poultry sheds with a capacity for 32,000 free range hens in 2 x 16,000 bird sections with an egg packing area in the centre of the two sections.
+Application proposal of this scale therefore has the potential to lead to loss of amenity at nearby receptors due to noise and odour.
+The closest existing residential property outwith the applicant's ownership is approximately 520m away from the building and 165m from the closest point of external range.
+The village of Ardler is located approximately 550m to the north east from the building and approximately 230m from the closest point of the external range.